Agency Commissions Dashboard

 This is unique to JourneyFuse — competitors (Tern, TravelJoy, ClientBase, Sion) treat every supplier as auto-pay and don't surface this distinction.
 See Supplier Payment Behavior & Claim Filing for the full workflow.

-Inbox Needs Filing bucket — claims grouped by supplier (Abercrombie & Kent portal, Trafalgar Tours email) each showing trip, confirmation #, trip end date, agent, expected amount, and a File claim button per row.
+Inbox Needs Filing bucket — claims grouped by supplier (Abercrombie & Kent portal, Trafalgar Tours email) each showing trip, confirmation #, trip end date, advisor, expected amount, and a File claim button per row.

-The match wizard handles three flows:
+The match wizard supports three flows for both routes:

 • Existing payment, allocate now — header shows the deposit, table below lists pending commissions for that payer with checkbox + actual-amount per row.
 Variance column shows ✓ Match or ⚐ +$X / −$X. Sticky bottom bar shows running totals (Selected, Allocated, Remaining, Variance) and the Save button.